 Flash forward to November, the annual Victoria’s Secret Fashion Show had its second major opportunity to get representation right.
 Fingers were crossed and eyes were glaring to see if Victoria's Secret would establish their brand as one of diversity that values inclusion.
 To reaffirm what they truly define as sexy.

 Luckily, everyone's prayers to the representation-in-beauty Gods worked because the 2017 show can be considered to be the most inclusive one yet, casting more Chinese models than ever before.
-In addition, the brand is known for their models sporting the classic hairstyle of bouncy bombshell waves.
-This year, many of the models rocked their natural hair.
-The brand first allowed a model to wear her hair naturally in 2015, and have continued to do so since.
+While the brand is known for their models sporting bouncy bombshell waves, this year, many of the models rocked their natural hair.
+The brand first allowed a model to wear her hair naturally in 2015, and has continued to do so since.
 The lead stylist of the fashion show told popsugar.com, “If girls have got great curly hair, we're not blowing them out… we are just enhancing what they’ve already got.”

 While this is a huge step for the brand, and for the fashion industry in general, the show still recieved backlash for its absence of plus size models.
 While some may claim that this is just the standard of the fashion industry, influencers and plus size models have expressed their retaliation to the skinny standard on social media.

-The one and only Ashley Graham, has built a brand as outspoken and influential plus size model, body positivity advocate and judge on America's Next Top Model, expressed her thoughts on Instagram.
+The one and only Ashley Graham, who has built a brand as an outspoken and influential plus size model, body positivity advocate, and judge on America's Next Top Model, expressed her thoughts on Instagram.
 She posted a photo on November 19th from the Addition Elle show sporting only lingerie and a set of wings.

 While the 2017 Victoria’s Secret fashion show challenged many standards of the industry, there is no doubt that the company has a long way to go.
 With the progress that has been made this year, and the influence of social media, 2018 is sure to be an interesting year for the brand.